o3de/o3de.org/content/docs/user-guide/packaging/windows-release-builds.md

 Create a project release install layout for a monolithic project, which contains the Game Launcher, third-party `.dll` files, and `engine.pak`.

-1. Set up a new CMake build directory, `windows_mono`, for your monolithic build in your project folder.
+1. Set up a new CMake build directory, `windows_mono`, for your monolithic build in your project directory.
 We recommend keeping this build directory separate from your non-monolithic build directory.
 Specify a monolithic build by enabling the `-D` option, `LY_MONOLITHIC_GAME`.

     ```cmd
     cmake -B build/windows_mono -S. -G "Visual Studio 16" -DLY_3RDPARTY_PATH=C:\o3de-packages -DLY_MONOLITHIC_GAME=1
     ```

 2. Run the CMake build configuration on your monolithic build.
-This generates a Game Launcher and packages your project's assets in the `Cache` folder into `engine.pak`.
+This generates a Game Launcher and packages your project's assets in the `Cache` directory into `engine.pak`.

     ```cmd
     cmake --build build/windows_mono --target INSTALL --config release
     ```

-The result is an installation folder that contains the Game Launcher, `.dll` files, `engine.json`, `project.json`, `and engine.pak`.
-The release build install folder's location and layout looks like the following:
+The result is an installation directory that contains the Game Launcher, `.dll` files, `engine.json`, `project.json`, `and engine.pak`.
+The release build install directory's location and layout looks like the following:

     <project>/install/bin/windows/release/monolithic
     ├───Cache